aknackiron/testdroid-documentation/testdroid-faq/index.md

 3) Start new Test Run: POST /api/v2/runs

-## Testdroid Recorder
+## Bitbar Testing Recorder

-**Testdroid Recorder is not supported anymore by us.
+**Bitbar Testing Recorder is not supported anymore by us.
 There are newer and better tools for this purpose, eg. [Google search Appium Inspector](https://www.google.com/search?q=appium+inspector&gws_rd=cr,ssl&ei=ZR_XVtmKDInF6AS1na6YCw)**

 ###  My device doesn't connect to Recorder.
 How to make it work?

- Testdroid Recorder is just a plug-in to Eclipse so if Eclipse/ADB cannot find your device this has an implication also in Testdroid Recorder.
-The common trick to get your device recognized and usable with Testdroid Recorder, please always make sure appropriate options (e.g. Developer options in older Android versions) are enabled and try unplugging-plugging again if device cannot be found.
+ Bitbar Testing Recorder is just a plug-in to Eclipse so if Eclipse/ADB cannot find your device this has an implication also in Bitbar Testing Recorder.
+The common trick to get your device recognized and usable with Bitbar Testing Recorder, please always make sure appropriate options (e.g. Developer options in older Android versions) are enabled and try unplugging-plugging again if device cannot be found.
 Typically adb provides information about misfunctioning in Eclipse views.

-###  Is it possible to download the Testdroid Recorder in more than one machine with the same account?
+###  Is it possible to download the Bitbar Testing Recorder in more than one machine with the same account?

- Yes, but only one concurrent Testdroid Recorder can be authorized at the time.
-There is an authorization step at the beginning when launching Testdroid Recorder.
-This will take connection to Testdroid Cloud and ensure user has a right to use the product (unlimited steps).
-In other cases, Testdroid Recorder is limited to 30 steps.
+ Yes, but only one concurrent Bitbar Testing Recorder can be authorized at the time.
+There is an authorization step at the beginning when launching Bitbar Testing Recorder.
+This will take connection to Bitbar Testing and ensure user has a right to use the product (unlimited steps).
+In other cases, Bitbar Testing Recorder is limited to 30 steps.

 ###  Do you have a recorder for iOS?
 If not, will you have that soon?